jglovier/jglovier.github.io/_posts/2014-05-12-lessons-learned-from-checking-baggage.md

 categories: design user-experience
 ---

 It's no secret that airlines have been trying to push their profit margin and increase ticket sales at the same time by a relatively common practice where travelers must pay an extra fee to check bags.
-Many travelers can get away with bringing only a carry on bag, and those who don't are often traveling on their company's dime, and don't have to think about the extra cost anyway.
-So as a whole the market has decided this practice can continue.
+Many travelers can get away with bringing only a carry on bag, and those who don't are often traveling on their company's dime so don't have to think about the extra cost anyway.

+So, as a whole, the market has decided this practice can continue.
 No harm, no foul.

+## Delta and United: a personal story

 I used to travel Delta out of my small, local airport in Harrisburg, Pennsylvania.
 Delta has long offered what I feel is a quality service, worth the normally higher fare than other airlines.
 They were one of the first companies to offer an excellent mobile app, they've had newer planes, they had a credit card that allowed me to check bags for free and get priority boarding, and it's where my status was.